Whakatane on a Budget

 Location: State Highway 30, Awakeri.

-9. Take a road trip to the Whirinaki Te Pua-a-Tane Conservation Park
+9. Take a Road Trip to the Whirinaki Te Pua-a-Tane Conservation Park – FREE

 Walking and mountain biking are two of the best ways to experience the remarkable forest of the Whirinaki Conservation Park.
 On the edge of the Te Urewera forest, Whirinaki is often overshadowed so don’t miss your chance to explore this true hidden gem.
 Hike the 4-hour Whirinaki Waterfall Loop or go on a multi-day adventure on the Whirinaki Track.
 Check out some of the mountain bike trails here in 6 Must-Do Bike Trails in Whakatane.